jadhav-puneeth/Mal-Vin/README.md

 6.Run the command `node index.js` to run on your local browser.

-**Note:** increase the timer in setTimeout in control.js file if any error in detecting the type of the malware.
+**Note:** increase the timer in setTimeout in control.js file if it is redirecting to upload page while detecting.

 ## Contact